Back to Top

 • Certify that you will use student aid only for educational purposes

-• Certify that you are not in default on a federal student loan and that you do not owe money on a federal student grant
+• Certify that you are not in default on a federal student loan and do not owe money on a federal student grant

 How is the amount of aid determined?

-Financial need is the difference between the Cost of Attendance (COA) and the Expected Family Contribution (EFC).
-EFC is determined from information provided on your FAFSA.
+Financial need is the difference between the Cost of Attendance (COA) and the Student Aid Index (SAI).
+SAI is determined from information provided on your FAFSA.

-For each student, the COA, EFC, and financial need will be different.
+For each student, the COA, SAI, and financial need will be different.
 Financial aid is offered to help students cover their financial need depending on specific qualifications and available funding.

 When will I receive my financial aid?

-The following criteria must be satisfied before financial aid will be applied toward students' account or disbursed to the student:
+The following criteria must be satisfied before financial aid will be applied toward a student’s account or disbursed:

 • Must be admitted to the University in a degree-seeking program

-• Must be enrolled in a minimum of credit hours for particular financial programs
+• Must be enrolled in the minimum number of credit hours for specific aid programs

 • Must not be on academic or financial aid suspension